MicrosoftDocs/sql-docs/docs/t-sql/statements/restore-statements-transact-sql.md

 The following example restores a database named `MyDatabase` that has two files, one secondary filegroup, and one transaction log.
 The database uses the full recovery model.

 The database backup is the ninth backup set in the media set on a logical backup device named `MyDatabaseBackups`.
 Next, three log backups, which are in the next three backup sets (`10`, `11`, and `12`) on the `MyDatabaseBackups` device, are restored by using `WITH NORECOVERY`.
-After restoring the last log backup, the database is recovered.
+After the last log backup is restored with `NORECOVERY`, the database is recovered.

 > [!NOTE]
 > Recovery is performed as a separate step to reduce the possibility of you recovering too early, before all of the log backups have been restored.
 For more information about the recovery process, see [Restore and Recovery Overview (SQL Server)](../../relational-databases/backup-restore/restore-and-recovery-overview-sql-server.md#TlogAndRecovery).